Frank DeCicco

 Frank DeCicco (November 5, 1935 – April 13, 1986), also known as "Frankie D" and "Frankie Cheech", was an American mobster and eventual underboss for the Gambino crime family in New York City.

 Criminal career

-Background

 The son of Vincent "Boozy" DeCicco from Benevento, Campania, an alcoholic soldier with the Gambino crime family, DeCicco grew up in Bath Beach, Brooklyn, but lived as an adult on Staten Island.

 Frank DeCicco's brother was Gambino soldier George DeCicco and his sister was Betty DeCicco.
 Frank's uncle was Gambino capo George DeCicco.
 Frank had two children, Vincent and Grace.
 Vincent died of lung cancer in 2008.
 Frank's nephew was Gambino mobster Robert DeCicco.